Laiba906/Ecommerce-Project/README.md

 # 🌟 About Us
-Welcome to EcommER – a cutting-edge ecommerce platform designed as part of the SDA Course Project! 🛍️ Crafted with the robust MERN Stack (MongoDB, Express.js, React.js, Node.js), EcommER delivers a seamless shopping experience for customers and powerful management tools for sellers.
+Welcome to Ecommercece – a cutting-edge Ecommercece platform designed as part of the SDA Course Project! 🛍️ Crafted with the robust MERN Stack (MongoDB, Express.js, React.js, Node.js), Ecommerce delivers a seamless shopping experience for customers and powerful management tools for sellers.

-# 🤝 Why Choose EcommER?
+# 🤝 Why Choose Ecommerce?
 🌐 For Shoppers:
 •	🛒 Smooth Shopping Journey: Dive into categories like Electronics, Clothing, Home Essentials, and more.
 •	🔍 Advanced Search: Easily locate your favorite products by name or category.